phucvu-nyu/bst236/docs/chapter_preface/index.md

 ## Set up your computer

 You can follow the [installation instructions](../chapter_appendix/installation.md) to set up necessary tools needed for this course.
 You should also follow the [Github Classroom instructions](../chapter_appendix/github.md) to get access to the course materials, submit your homework, and discuss with your classmates.
+We also offer a cluster computing service for this course.
+You can follow the [Class Cluster Instructions](../chapter_appendix/cluster.md) to get access to the cluster.

 ## Tips to learn this course